ipums/ipums.github.io/_drafts/open-sourcing-code-with-intention.md

 Ok, you've figured out copyright and you've chosen a license.
 Now it's time to put the project out there!

 Many people assume that open sourcing a project means providing a publicly available source code repository for it.
-While this is usually the case, it's not a requirement - you can simply put up a tarball of your code with the proper license and copyright information and satisfy the requirements for your open source license.
+While this is usually the case, it's not a requirement -- you can simply put up a tarball of your code with the proper license and copyright information and satisfy the requirements for your open source license.

 Having said that, in most cases you'll need a source code repository.
-Assuming you use git for your source code versioning tool, the default choice here is Github.com, which offers free public repositories.
-There are other choices which may make sense for your case, particularly if you want a private repo or want to host your repository on-premise.
-Github charges fees for these services, but they can be had for free with tools such as Bitbucket or GitLab.
-Github is still the elephant in the room, but you might want to check out these and other options before committing to one.
+Assuming you use Git for your source code versioning tool, the default choice here is [GitHub.com](https://github.com), which offers free public repositories.
+There are other choices which may make sense for your case, particularly if you want a private repo want to host your repository on-premise.
+GitHub charges fees for these services, but they can be had for free with tools such as [Bitbucket](https://bitbucket.org/) or [GitLab](https://gitlab.com/).
+GitHub is still the elephant in the room, but you might want to check out these and other options before committing to one.

 _IMPORTANT: Before you put your code up on a public repository site, make sure you've scrubbed it for anything sensitive, like passwords, API keys or company-specific information.
 Once it's out, there is no going back._